Blog

 • Some tools allow shareability where external users can access the most up-to-date version of the database document online.
 No need for manual screenshots or meetings.
 This will help save your coding time, yes, but also improve the business' productivity and reputation in the long run, especially if your business is in the consulting industry.

-The top 05 database documentation tools in 2022
+5 database documentation tools in 2024

 Also, the data analytics landscape is becoming more complex.
 Teams are more aware of building a scalable analytics stack that puts a greater focus on their data warehouse.